Jerome T. Youngman: Too Many Gods

-In 1983 Youngman moved back to Los Angeles.
+In 1983, Youngman moved back to Los Angeles.
 In 1985, he released his first solo effort, a gold 45 record I Need More as Reverend Jerome T. Youngman.
 He then created a band of machines called Too Many Gods, the first one-person techno punk blues band.
 For the first time, with the invention of MIDI in 1983, a one-person pre-programmed live performance band became possible.
 With the assistance of Shelly, a dancer, Too Many Gods became regulars at the Limbo Lounge in the West Hollywood underground punk disco drag queen scene.
 Too Many Gods evolved into Mutant Press.

 Mutant Press

 In 1990, Youngman started Mutant Press, a political hard rock techno/punk blues band in Hollywood, California.
-Mutant Press's first job was headlining international act at the LUC club in Mexico City in 1990.
+Mutant Press's first job was headlining an international act at the LUC club in Mexico City in 1990.

 In 1992, the Mutant Press project moved to Michigan.
 He obtained a social worker license and worked for many Detroit social service agencies with homeless and mentally ill populations.
 From 1996 to 2004, he managed 500 Pound Weasel Records, his recording studio in Southfield, Michigan.
-He released fourteen Mutant Press albums, and produced over 200 CDs for local rap, hip hop, and punk rock artists.
+He released fourteen Mutant Press albums and produced over 200 CDs for local rap, hip hop, and punk rock artists.

-Frank Moore & Mikee Labash (Love Underground Visionary Revolution) from San Francisco joined the creative team after the 2004 Mothers’ Day performance at Kimos.
+Frank Moore & Mikee Labash (Love Underground Visionary Revolution) from San Francisco joined the creative team after the 2004 Mother's Day performance at Kimos.
 The same year, artist Mikee Labash created the art for the album Evil.
-In 2004 after the death of his parents, Youngman returned to Long Beach, California, and produced the Mutant Press album Idiots Rule with Steve Loria (Spirit) on bass guitar and Phil Cohen (The Heaters) on drums.
+In 2004, after the death of his parents, Youngman and his wife Rocio returned to Long Beach, California, and produced the Mutant Press album Idiots Rule with Steve Loria (Spirit) on bass guitar and Phil Cohen (The Heaters) on drums.
 Josie Cotton performed a cover of the Mutant Press song "Creeps at my Door" on her 2006 release entitled Movie Disaster Music.

-Mutant Press has received outstanding reviews.
+Mutant Press received outstanding reviews.
 In 2003, Blood for Oil appeared in Robert Christgau's Choice Cuts in The Village Voice.
 Amy Goodman opened her show Democracy Now! with this song.
 Blood for Oil was first recorded for the 2003 album of the same name that was a Mutant Press tribute to the Fugs.

-In 2007, Robert Christgau wrote about Mutant Press “if the MC5 hadn't kicked the bucket, they'd be older and greyer than these guys, but not louder, or more revolutionary".
+In 2007, Robert Christgau wrote about Mutant Press "if the MC5 hadn't kicked the bucket, they'd be older and greyer than these guys, but not louder or more revolutionary."

+In January 2008, Youngman relocated to Austin, Texas.
+His band, Mutant Press, performed at the 2008 South by Southwest Festival (SXSW) and became a regular presence on the 6th Street music scene.
+During this time, he also produced several well-received albums, including Don't Mess with Mutant Press.

-In August 2018, Mutant Press performed two sets for the first Motor City Muscle (MCM) Festival in downtown Detroit.
+Youngman frequently worked in a home recording studio in Mexico City.
+In August 2018, he performed two sets at the inaugural Motor City Muscle (MCM) Festival in downtown Detroit.
+That same year, Mutant Press gave a well-received performance at Capitan Gallo in Mexico City.